 - Name and address of the examination centre allotted

-On the day of the exam the candidaes have to produce their admit card in a printed format whenever asked by the invigilators.
+On the day of the exam the candidates have to produce their admit card in a printed format whenever asked by the invigilators.
+In case of any problem while downloading the admit card candidates have to contact the Chairman, JEE (Advanced) 2020 of their respective zonal coordinating IIT.

 JEE Advanced 2020 Exam Centers

-The candidates can check below the number and location of the JEE Advanced 2020 exam cities:
+The candidates can check below JEE Advanced 2020 exam cities and codes:

 JEE Advanced 2020 Response Sheet and Answer Key